Discover 10 essential writing rules from Irish novelist Roddy Doyle, known for his sharp wit and compelling storytelling.

-He is perhaps the novelist most closely identified with the emergence of Ireland as a modern European nation.
-According to Britannica, he is ‘known for his unvarnished depiction of the working class in Ireland.
-Doyle’s distinctively Irish settings, style, mood, and phrasing made him a favourite fiction writer in his own country as well as overseas.’
+Doyle is associated with the emergence of Ireland as a modern European nation.
+He captures the social and cultural shifts of late 20th-century Dublin with honesty and humour.
+According to Encyclopaedia Britannica, he is ‘known for his unvarnished depiction of the working class in Ireland’.

-He won the Booker Prize in 1993 for Paddy Clarke ha ha ha.
+He won the Booker Prize in 1993 for Paddy Clarke ha ha ha, a coming-of-age novel praised for its innovative narrative style.
+He also writes for younger readers.
 His children’s book A Greyhound of a Girl was shortlisted for the Carnegie Medal in 2013.
+Doyle’s writing is celebrated for its compassion and observation of everyday life across all genres.

 Roddy Doyle’s 10 Rules For Writing